xuneng/oak/README.md

 # oak
-a system by using block chain tech to enhance data safety
+a system that using block chain tech to enhance data safety